araujo2kg/odin-landing-page/README.md

 # odin-landing-page
-landing page project for foundations course, the odin project
+Landing page project for the foundations course from [The Odin Project](https://www.theodinproject.com/).